vytre/Chat-App/README.md

 ```
 Replace <yourStrong(!)Password> with a strong password of your choice.

+Important note: This password needs to include at least 8 characters of at least three of these four categories: uppercase letters, lowercase letters, numbers and non-alphanumeric symbols.

 ## Step 3 Update application.properties
 Update the application.properties file with your password
 ```application.properties